fstagni/DIRACDocs/source/DeveloperGuide/DevelopmentModel/index.rst

 That means that there's no central repository like the one CVS/Subversion use.
 Each developer has a copy of the whole repository.
 Because there are lots of repositories, code changes travel across different repositories all the time by merging changes from different branches and repositories.
-In any centralised VCS branching/merging is an advanced topic.
+In any centralized VCS branching/merging is an advanced topic.
 In Git branching and merging are daily operations.
 That allows to manage the code in a much more easy and efficient way.
 This document is heavily inspired on `A successful Git branching model <http://nvie.com/posts/a-successful-git-branching-model/>`_